DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-02-updating-the-check-your-answers-and-course-details-pages.md

 We added the caption ‘Add course’ for consistency as this page is part of the ‘Add course’ flow.

-The ‘Title’ and ‘Description’ rows in the summary list were removed as they are not needed.
-‘Title’ is the same as ‘Subject’ and ‘Description’ is the ‘Qualification’ plus the ‘Full time or part time’ information.
+We removed the ‘Title’ and ‘Description’ rows in the summary list as they are unnecessary.
+‘Title’ is the same as ‘Subject’, and ‘Description’ is the ‘Qualification’ plus the ‘Full time or part time’ information.

-The ‘Preview’ section below the table was removed as it is not an accurate preview of what the course will look like on Find postgraduate teacher training (Find).
-Users can preview the course from the course details page.
+We removed the ‘Preview’ section below the table as it is not an accurate preview of what the course will look like on Find postgraduate teacher training (Find).
+Users can preview the draft course from the course details page.

-We updated the button to ‘Add course’ and removed the line of text, ‘Saving this course will not publish it.’ below the button as this content was not needed.
+We updated the button to ‘Add course’ and removed the line of text, ‘Saving this course will not publish it.’ below the button, as users do not need this content.

 We added a ‘Cancel’ link below the submit button.